 Founded by cookbook author Jess Elliott Dennison, our weekly-changing menu follows the seasons and Scotland’s best produce.

-"In Salad Feasts, Jessica Elliott Dennison guides you through the art of assembling the perfect meal with over 60 foolproof recipes.
+"In Salad Feasts, Jess Elliott Dennison guides you through the art of assembling the perfect meal with over 60 foolproof recipes.
 From a quick, 10-minute Radicchio, Stilton and Pear salad, to sweetly-charred Anchovy Peppers with Smoky Tomato Beans, each recipe includes substitute ingredient options designed to simplify your salad-making, and all of them will be ready to eat in under 45 minutes."

 "The only cookbook I'm using while the weather is this hot".
 VOGUE